English, MA

 3. A recent writing sample of at least 2000 words, which the applicant believes displays exemplary analytic and stylistic features and demonstrates potential for graduate-level study in English Studies.
 Academic essays, teaching philosophies, professional writing, and other options may be submitted.
 Please consult the graduate coordinator on the suitability of potential writing samples beyond those listed here.

-4. Three letters of recommendation, which address the applicant’s readiness to undertake graduate study.
-Recommenders may speak to the applicant’s ability to rise to new challenges, work ethic, passion for subject matter, organizational and project management skills, academic potential, interpersonal and communication skills, writing and critical thinking ability, and other topics.
+4. One letter of recommendation, which addresses the applicant’s readiness to undertake graduate study.
+The recommender may speak to the applicant’s ability to rise to new challenges, work ethic, passion for subject matter, organizational and project management skills, academic potential, interpersonal and communication skills, writing and critical thinking ability, and other topics.
+Applicants may choose to submit one or two additional letters of recommendation in the case that another recommender may be able to speak to significantly different aspects of the applicant’s readiness to undertake graduate study.
+One letter of recommendation is considered sufficient for a complete application; additional letters will not be weighed more or less heavily in the holistic assessment of the application file.

 While reviewing application materials, the English Graduate Committee will determine how our program’s strengths will help applicants meet their intellectual and professional goals.
 The English Graduate Committee attends to several factors when reviewing these materials and assesses them holistically.
 We welcome applicants who may exhibit at least some of the following characteristics: